top of page

 All Hawaii beaches are open to the public, but the beaches around the Wailea resorts are difficult for the public to access, so they typically aren’t crowded.
 Instead of a long strip of beach where you can walk for long stretches (like they are in Ka’anapali), Wailea beaches are coves interspersed with black rocks that wind in and out of the Wailea resorts.
 Each cove beach is usually wider than the more narrow beaches of west Maui.

-Wailea area beaches
+Wailea area beach

 Drive Time